 Here’s a summary how to eliminate your debt:

-- Sold as much non essential stuff as I could (electronics, clothes, media etc)
+- Sell as much non essential stuff as possible (electronics, clothes, media etc)

 - Overpay on monthly bills